Lawson LDDC - “City Lawson” Criteria

 E | > 8 m/s | > 5% | Uncomfortable for regular use |

-Lawson LDDC Safety Criterion
+Lawson LDDC Safety Categories

 Safety Class | Wind Speed Threshold | Exceedance Probability | Effect | Color |